dougeby/IntuneDocs/intune/reports-ref-application.md

 | ApplicationVersion | Version of the application. |
 | BundleSize | The size of the app in bytes. |

-## MobileAppInstallState
+## mobileAppInstallState

-The **MobileAppInstallState** entity represents the install state for a mobile application after it has been assigned to a group containing devices, users or both.
+The **mobileAppInstallState** entity represents the install state for a mobile application after it has been assigned to a group containing devices, users or both.

 | Property | Description |
 |---|---|